darekaze/SpaceWx/src/data/articles/phenomena/en/geomagnetic-storms.md

 Geomagnetic storms may enhance the aurora, which becomes brighter and moves closer to the equator.
 Geomagnetic storms usually last a few hours to days.
 The strongest storms may persist for up to a week.
 Their frequency is higher near solar maximum, but are also common in the declining phase in the solar cycle due to high-speed solar wind stream.

-Geomagnetic storms can pose problems to many activities, technological systems, and critical infrastructures (see ["Impacts"](#/en/impacts)).
+Geomagnetic storms can pose problems to many activities, technological systems, and critical infrastructures (see <a href="#/en/impacts">"Impacts"</a>).